 Skip to main content

-Integrating Honeygain SDK with Linux application
+Integrating the Honeygain SDK with Linux applications

 info

-Don't forget to generate your Honeygain SDK API Key and download the SDK from Developers dashboard first.
+Don't forget to generate your Honeygain SDK API Key and download the SDK from the Developers dashboard first.

 On Linux operating systems Honeygain SDK service is provided for ARM64, ARMv7, X64 and X86 architectures using GNU or musl C libraries.